nicokuehn-dci/Performinator/README.md

 *   **Auto-Tag Samples:** Spend less time organizing and more time creating, thanks to ML-driven tagging for genre, instrument type, key, and BPM.
 *   **Smart Sample Matching:** Uncover hidden sonic gems by finding harmonically compatible samples.
 *   **AI Mastering:** Achieve a professional, polished sound with one-click EQ, limiter, and stereo widening.
 *   **Style Transfer:** Transform your audio between genres.
 Want to turn a rock riff into a DnB banger?
-TuxTrax has you covered!
+Performinator has you covered!
 (Experimental feature)

 ### Sample Library Integration: Dive Into Your Sound Collection

 *   **Deep Library Scanning:** Automatically index your Splice, Loopmasters, or other sample folders.
-*   **Cloud Sync:** TuxTrax can synchronize your sample library with cloud storage.
+*   **Cloud Sync:** Performinator can synchronize your sample library with cloud storage.
 Currently, it supports folder synchronization with Google Drive, Dropbox, Splice, and Noiiz.
 Direct API integration is planned for future releases.
 File conflicts are resolved by keeping the most recently modified version.
 *   **Auto-Fill Channels:** Spark inspiration with:
     *   **Style-Based Channel Population:** Quickly create complete kits based on genre (e.g., "Hip-Hop Kit").
     *   **"Surprise Me" Randomization:** Embrace the unexpected and discover new sounds.